gashawgedef/Steghub_Devops_Engineering_Projects/project-03-MERN_STACK/aws-mern-stack-implementation101-to-108.md

 ## Install ExpressJS

-Express.js is a lightweight and flexible web application framework for Node.js, designed to simplify building server-side applications and APIs.
+**Express.js**  is a lightweight and flexible web application framework for **Node.js**, designed to simplify building server-side applications and APIs.
 It offers features for handling routing, middleware, and HTTP requests, making it ideal for creating scalable and efficient web applications.

-- To use express, install it using npm:
+- To use **express**, install it using npm:

 ```
 npm install express
 ```

 ![image](assets/19_install_express_js.jpg)

 - Create a file **index.js** with the command below